 Colorbond Vs Tiling.
 Which is best for the roof for my custom built home?

 Your roof is responsible for pulling your exterior design together and heavily impacts the street impression of your home.
-It is a vital aspect to both the aesthetics and functionality of your home and is an important decision you will need to consider for your new Rycon luxury custom built home.
+It is a vital aspect to both the aesthetics and functionality of your home and is an important decision you will need to consider for your new Rycon luxury Custom Home Builders Melbourne.
 It is important to understand the different roofing options available in Australia and how to choose the best roofing material for you and your family.

 Colorbond is a steel material originally devised in the USA and has had over 50 years of extensive research and development in Australia, creating a long-lasting solution for our harsh Melbourne weather conditions.
 Colorbond steel roofs are comprised of a steel base, which is coated in a metallic coating for extra protection and finalised with a non-corroding, chip-resistance topcoat of paint available in a myriad of colours.